openflighthpc/flight-job-service/api/docs/routes.md

     "type": "files",            # REQUIRED - Specfies the resource is a file "id": STRING,               # REQUIRED - The file's ID (:job_id.:encoded_name) "attributes":{
-      "filename" STRING,        # RECOMMENDED - The decoded filename (null when returning stdout/stderr) "payload": STRING         # REQUIRED - The content of the file using UTF-8 encoding },
+      "filename" STRING         # RECOMMENDED - The decoded filename (null when returning stdout/stderr) },
     "links": {
       "self": "/v0/files/:id"
     }
-    "relationships": {
-    }
+    "meta": "The 'payload' attribute is hidden by default.
+It can be returned by specifying a sparse fieldset: 'fields[files]=payload'"
   },
   "jsonapi": {
     "version": "1.0"